 One of my friends on Facebook asked, "Which one would you choose between a spoon and a fork?
 To which I replied, "You can use your hands instead of a fork.
 But you cannot use hands to replace spoon's utility.
 Can you scoop soup with a fork?
 Spoon for me."
 That was a simple and innocuous response.

 Someone reacted to the comment and called me saleswoman.
 The reference to me as a saleswoman had my blood boiling up to a scalding temperature.
-I would not dignify his post on that thread because people whose lives don't revolve around real estate know nothing about the complications of this business.
+I would not dignify his post on that thread because people whose life don't revolve in real estate know nothing about the complications of this business.
 I may be over reacting.
 But this is who I am.

 Yes, we are in the sales business.
 But we are nowhere close to just being salespeople.

 In ringing in 2014, it is time to revisit why we, real estate professionals, should be differentiated from the "mere" salespeople

 We, in real estate, do and experienced the following for our clients:

 1) We observe and practice OLD CAR at all times: Obedience, Loyalty, Disclosure, Confidentiality, Accounting and Reasonable Care and Diligence.

 2) We have to fulfill the continuing education requirements imposed by the State.